rodriguesrenato/rse-nd-where-am-i/README.md

 Course projects repository for the Udacity Robotics Software Engineer Nanodegree program.

 This project contains the following Catkin packages :
-* my_robot: Implementation of a differential drive robot with lidar sensor and camera, written in URDF.
+* renato_robot: Implementation of a differential drive robot with lidar sensor and camera, written in URDF.
-* ball_chaser: An algorithm using OpenCV to track a ball position and send velocity messages to a simulated robot (my_robot pkg).
+* ball_chaser: An algorithm using OpenCV to track a ball position and send velocity messages to a simulated robot (renato_robot pkg).
 * project1: A restaurant gazebo world made for Project 1.

 ## Installation